HIPAA Compliant Solutions for Mobile Devices

 In order to meet the HIPAA requirements for secure endpoints, and help ensure texts, messages, emails and files are protected, healthcare organizations must implement the following to protect their endpoints:

 What Is A HIPAA Endpoint?

 Traditionally, “endpoints” meant servers, desktops and laptops, but now healthcare organizations know that mobile devices must be included in the definition… and must be protected.
 In fact, the National Cybersecurity Center of Excellence noted that “patient information collected, stored, processed, and transmitted on mobile devices is especially vulnerable to attack.”
 This applies to HIPAA-related texts, messages and other content, whether stored on the device or sent to and from it.

 How can mobile devices be protected?

-To protect mobile devices of healthcare providers and staff against device, network, phishing and malicious application threats, healthcare organizations should implement Mobile Threat Defense (MTD) solutions like Zimperium zIPS. zIPS provides persistent, on-device protection for mobile devices and data in a manner analogous to next-generation antivirus on traditional endpoints.
+To protect mobile devices of healthcare providers and staff against device, network, phishing and malicious application threats, healthcare organizations should implement a mobile threat defense (MTD) solution like Zimperium MTD.
+Zimperium MTD – formerly known as zIPS – provides persistent, on-device protection for mobile devices and data in a manner analogous to next-generation antivirus on traditional endpoints.
 As such, it automatically addresses the HIPAA endpoint requirements listed above.